-Given {\textbf{s}}, the set of all state vectors $\vec{s}_{ij}$, its dynamics is propagated by means of a Störmer-Verlet (SV) time integration:
+The dynamics of {\textbf{s}} (the set of all state vectors $\vec{s}_{ij}$) is propagated by means of a Störmer-Verlet (SV) time integration\cite{SwopeAndersenBerensEtAl1982}:

-It is worth noting that the Lagrange multipliers computed with Eq. \eqref{eq:lambex} are exact \cite{Kneller2017}.
-Nevertheless, the error introduced by the time discretization propagates during the dynamics, resulting in drift; therefore, the constraints are not exactly fulfilled throughout the dynamics \cite{AllenTildesley2012}.
-This issue is solved by computing the Lagrange multipliers so that the constraints are satisfied at each time step.
-Since there are constraints in both coordinate and velocity spaces, there will be a set of Lagrange multipliers, $\lambda^{(q)}$, obtained from subjecting the coordinates in Eq. \eqref{eq:verletq} to the constraint Eq. \eqref{eq:qconstr} \cite{Ryckaert1977}, in addition to a set, $\lambda^{(p)}$, obtained from enforcing the fulfillment of Eq. \eqref{eq:velcons} by the velocities in Eq. \eqref{eq:verletp}\cite{andersen1983rattle}.
-The strategies employed for each set are described below.
+It is worth noting that the Lagrange multipliers computed with Eq. \eqref{eq:lambex} are, in principle, exact.\cite{Kneller2017} However, time discretization introduces error that propagates during the dynamics, which results in drift.
+As a consequence, the constraints are not exactly fulfilled throughout the dynamics.\cite{AllenTildesley2012} This issue is solved by computing the Lagrange multipliers so that the constraints are satisfied at each time step.
+Since there are constraints in both coordinate and velocity spaces, there will be a set of Lagrange multipliers, $\lambda^{(q)}$, obtained from subjecting the coordinates in Eq. \eqref{eq:verletq} to the constraint given in Eq. \eqref{eq:qconstr},\cite{RyckaertCiccottiBerendsen1977} in addition to a set, $\lambda^{(p)}$, due to the enforcement of Eq. \eqref{eq:velcons} by the velocities in Eq. \eqref{eq:verletp}.\cite{Andersen1983} The strategies employed for each set are described below.

-\subsubsection{Collision-free dynamics}
+\subsection{Collision-free dynamics}

-Although the numerical accuracy is significatively improved by using a control function dependent on the Lagrange multipliers to set the size of the timestep in an adaptive framework \cite{BarthLeimkuhlerReich1999}, we have found that a constant timestep, with numerical value $\Delta t=0.01$, provides a fair balance between stability and implementation time for the purposes of this work.
-By equating the number of timesteps it takes to complete a transition between the open and the closed configuration in the coarse-grained simulation to the time it takes for the same event to hapen in all-atom simulations for various system sizes, we have determined that the timestep size is in the order of magnitude of nanoseconds.
+Numerical accuracy can be significantly improved by using a control function dependent on the Lagrange multipliers, which sets the size of the time-step in an adaptive framework.\cite{BarthLeimkuhlerReich1999} However, for the purposes of this work, we have found that a constant time-step with numerical value $\Delta t=0.01$ provides a fair balance between stability and implementation time.
+By equating the number of time-steps it takes to complete a transition between the open and the closed configuration in the present coarse-grained simulation to the time it takes for the same event to happen in network model simulations\cite{LymanPfaendtnerVoth2008,AlbersteinSuzukiPaesaniEtAl2018} for various system sizes, we have determined that our time-step size is of the order of a few nanoseconds.

-\paragraph{Coordinate constraints.}
+\subsubsection{Coordinate constraints.}